rich98/STEM-Series-Sieve-of-Eratosthenes/readme.md

-In mathematics, the sieve of Eratosthenes is an ancient algorithm for finding all prime numbers up to any given limit.
+The Sieve of Eratosthenes, a mathematical method from antiquity, is used to identify all prime numbers up to a specified limit.

-It does so by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the first prime number,
-2. The multiples of a given prime are generated as a sequence of numbers starting from that prime, with constant difference between them that is equal to that prime.
-This is the sieve's key distinction from using trial division to sequentially test each candidate number for divisibility by each prime.
-Once all the multiples of each discovered prime have been marked as composites, the remaining unmarked numbers are primes.
+The process involves iteratively identifying the multiples of each prime number as composite (meaning, not prime), beginning with the first prime number, 2.
+The multiples of a specific prime are produced as a sequence of numbers that start from that prime, with a constant difference between them equal to that prime.
+This characteristic sets the sieve apart from the method of trial division, which tests each potential number sequentially for divisibility by each prime.
+After all multiples of each identified prime have been labeled as composites, the remaining numbers that are unmarked are primes.

-The earliest known reference to the sieve (Ancient Greek: κόσκινον Ἐρατοσθένους, kóskinon Eratosthénous) is in Nicomachus of Gerasa's Introduction to Arithmetic, an early 2nd cent.
-CE book which attributes it to Eratosthenes of Cyrene, a 3rd cent.
-BCE Greek mathematician, though describing the sieving by odd numbers instead of by primes.
+The earliest known mention of the sieve (Ancient Greek: κόσκινον Ἐρατοσθένους, kóskinon Eratosthénous) is found in Nicomachus of Gerasa’s Introduction to Arithmetic, a book from the early 2nd century CE.
+The book credits the method to Eratosthenes of Cyrene, a Greek mathematician from the 3rd century BCE, but it describes the sieving process by odd numbers instead of by primes.

-One of a number of prime number sieves, it is one of the most efficient ways to find all of the smaller primes.
-It may be used to find primes in arithmetic progressions.
+As one of several prime number sieves, it is considered one of the most effective methods for finding all smaller primes.
+It can also be used to identify primes in arithmetic progressions.